-My research interests include U.S. ideologies, political communication in mass and social media, public opinion, the politics of public policy processes, U.S. political history, and the intersection of identity and political beliefs.
+My research interests include U.S. ideologies, political communication in mass and social media, public opinion, and the intersection of identity and political beliefs.
 I work on methodological problems in measurement, text analysis, and network analysis, and am especially interested in methods that put statistical and computational tools to use in service of our ability to achieve rich qualitative insights.
-I have published work in the American Journal of Political Science, British Journal of Political Science, and several other journals and edited volumes.
+I have published work in the American Journal of Political Science, British Journal of Political Science, Public Opinion Quarterly, and several other journals and edited volumes.